wildpeaks/2020-package-glob-webpack-plugin/README.md

 ## Known limitations

-Webpack doesn't trigger updating the list of entry when a file is merely renamed, but renaming + saving does.
+It currently overwrites `entry` (because it's meant to replace), so if you need multiple globs, your webpack.config.js can export an array of Webpack configs, each with its own glob.

-Also, it currently overwrites `entry` (because it's meant to replace), so if you need multiple globs, your webpack.config.js can export an array of Webpack configs, each with its own glob.
+On Windows, merely renaming or deleting an entry doesn't trigger a rebuild, but creating or updating files do.